Azuriom/Azuriom/README.md

 ## Documentation

-Azuriom's documentation is available [here](https://azuriom.com/docs).
+Azuriom's documentation is available [on our website](https://azuriom.com/docs).

 ## Installation